 We have been killed by jet lag.
 It hit us incredibly hard once we got back to Paris, and it only got better around two weeks after we arrived.
 Fortunately, I had already decided to postpone my dissertation for another year, my job was extremely flexible, and we were doing some cat sitting for friends, so we had nowhere to be except home.
 Which was perfect.
 The next few weeks I spent working (my contract got extended until the end of the year), studying at the library, and seeing my friends.
 Then we left Paris with a night traingoing to Verona, where we stayed at Simone’s aunt place for a few days, before taking a bus to Rome.
 Once there, I took more time to work while Simone did what he had to do, and my dad and his wife eventually joined us for a few days of intense sightseeing and touristing!
 It was really nice to get some quality time with them and taking a moment to rediscover Rome’s famous gems.

-Asia tour cut short: 24th of November to 14th of December
+Asia tour cut short – Hong Kong and Tokyo: 24th of November to 14th of December

 Rome & Paris regrouping: until the end of the year

 A friend of mine was going to see her family for Christmas, so she let us stay at her place in the heart of Paris.
 I’m talking 5th Arrondissement Latin Quarter rue Mouffetard.
 The location of my dreams!
 So after a couple days in Rome, we took a 23 hours bus ride back to Paris, where we still are for now, until our next destination!